osmoscraft/osmosnote/packages/server/public/devlog.md

     - Open url and insert on save should be refactored into two directives:
       - data-url (string) and data-action ("open"|"insert-on-save")
   - Refactor history and change tracking: should runAtom auto update dirty state?
+  - How does comand bar and keyboard shortcut share code?

 ## IDE V2